NYX1122/ecommerce-back-end/README.md

-# E-commerce Back End Starter Code
+## E-commerce Back End

+A fully fleshed out back end that contains sequelize models which interact with a secure database.